-- (1) Despite clauses 5, 6 and 7, a prohibited person or a restricted person who is an aircrew services worker may enter Victoria from any other State or Territory in Australia or, after entering Australia from a Green Zone Country, if the person: - (a) subject to subclause (3), whose ordinary place of residence is outside of Victoria and within an extreme risk zone, red zone or orange zone in the 14 days prior to entry to Victoria, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (b) subject to subclause (4), whose ordinary place of residence is outside of Victoria and within a green zone in the 14 days prior to entry to Victoria, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (c) subject to subclause (5), is a Victorian resident who is required to enter and be physically present in any other State or Territory in Australia, or in a Green Zone Country, for the purpose of providing aircrew services and is entering Victoria for the purpose of returning to their ordinary place of residence in Victoria; and - (d) is not a diagnosed person or a close contact of a diagnosed person and/or required to self-isolate or self-quarantine in a State or Territory in Australia or in a Green Zone Country; and - (e) is not experiencing SARS-CoV-2 Symptoms. - (2) An aircrew services worker who enters Victoria under subclause (1) must: - (a) comply with all Directions currently in force; and - (b) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms.
+- (1) Despite clauses 5, 6 and 7, a prohibited person or a restricted person who is an aircrew services worker may enter Victoria from any other State or Territory in Australia or, after entering Australia from a Green Zone Country, if the person: - (a) subject to subclause (3), whose ordinary place of residence, at the time they enter Victoria, is outside of Victoria and within an extreme risk zone, red zone or orange zone, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (b) subject to subclause (4), whose ordinary place of residence, at the time they enter Victoria, is outside of Victoria and within a green zone, is required to enter and be physically present in Victoria for the purpose of providing aircrew services; or - (c) subject to subclause (5), is a Victorian resident who is required to enter and be physically present in any other State or Territory in Australia, or in a Green Zone Country, for the purpose of providing aircrew services and is entering Victoria for the purpose of returning to their ordinary place of residence in Victoria; and - (d) is not a diagnosed person or a close contact of a diagnosed person and/or required to self-isolate or self-quarantine in a State or Territory in Australia or in a Green Zone Country; and - (e) is not experiencing SARS-CoV-2 symptoms. - (2) An aircrew services worker who enters Victoria under subclause (1) must: - (a) comply with all Directions currently in force; and - (b) monitor for SARS-CoV-2 symptoms and get tested for SARS-CoV-2 if experiencing SARS-CoV-2 symptoms.